 6. Veterinary Dental Cleaning

 Regular professional dental cleanings by a vet can prevent irreversible dental disease and tooth loss, and remove infected or damaged teeth that cause pain.
-As part of your dog’s regular health assessments provided at Vets on Parker, your vet may recommend a professional dental scale and polish to:
+As part of your dog’s regular health assessments provided at Vets on Balwyn, your vet may recommend a professional dental scale and polish to:

 -